lakruzz/lakruzz.com/.github/instructions/general.instructions.md

 ## Offer to write tests

 If you find that the code you're working on is not well tested, then offer to write tests for it.
-But to not write the tests unless I explicitly ask you to do so.
+But do not write the tests unless I explicitly ask you to do so.